 The Shiretoko Peninsula, a registered World Natural Heritage Site, offers an opportunity for adventurers to get up close and personal with the drift ice.
 In February and March, visitors can take part in the 'Drift Ice Walk', which allows you to see, touch, and even walk on the ice.
 It's a rare and unforgettable experience that truly embodies the essence of Hokkaido.

 Even during the day, midwinter in Hokkaido can drop below freezing, making it an incredible destination for those seeking unique winter experiences.
 If you're prepared for the cold, you can witness natural phenomena that create stunning visual displays.

 In midwinter, crystallized water vapor in the air can create 'diamond dust' and 'light pillars,' while 'steam fog' can result from cold air over warmer water.
 Additionally, 'rime ice' can cover trees in sparkling ice, and 'frost flowers' can appear like little shrubs on frozen lakes.
 And there's so much more to see and experience!
 Hokkaido in midwinter is a magical wonderland waiting to be explored.

 5. Fish on a Frozen Lake

-Fishing for pond smelt, a small fish known as wakasagi in Japanese, on a frozen lake, river, or pond is a classic Hokkaido image!
-In addition to the central Hokkaido areas, which can be easily accessed from New Chitose Airport or Sapporo, other off-road gems like Tokachi and Doto offer a great escape into the wilderness!
+A quintessential Hokkaido experience is fishing for pond smelt, a small fish known as "wakasagi" in Japanese, on a frozen lake, river, or pond.
+Not limited to central Hokkaido areas easily accessible from New Chitose Airport or Sapporo, off-road destinations like Tokachi and Doto offer a unique opportunity to escape into the wilderness.